Image by Leo Byrne and Publicis.

 Directed by Sarah Jane Scaife "There were thousands of them.
 They were so beautiful, blue, almost purple, and everywhere around me.
 I didn’t know you had those stars here as well!”

 Explored through the dynamic of a mother-daughter relationship, In Two Minds is deeply personal, inventive, funny and life-affirming.
 As a new work it plays with both the fascinating allure and the challenges of living with bipolar disorder.
 From the stellar writer Joanne Ryan (Lustrum Award winner) and director Sarah Jane Scaife (Beckett sa Chreig: Laethanta Sona) comes a tale of the adult child and parent sharing the same home.
 Pom Boyd (The Dry) and Karen McCartney (A Very Old Man with Enormous Wings) perform a delicate piece grappling with mental health, love and humanity.
 In Two Minds finds insight in the darkness, humour in the pain and tenderness in difficult family dynamics.
-In Two Minds will have its world premiere at Dublin Theatre Festival 2023.

 About the Production